topolvm/enhancements/keps/sig-storage/0000-storage-capacity-scoring-for-dynamic-provisioning/README.md

 extending the production code to implement this enhancement.
 -->

-- Dynamic Provisioningの空き容量に応じたスコアリングが行われているかを確認するユニットテスト
-- Dynamic Provisioningの空き容量スコアとstatic bindのスコアが両方考慮されていることを確認するユニットテスト
+The following unit tests are planned.

+- Is the scoring for Dynamic Provisioning appropriate to free space?
+- Are the free space score for Dynamic Provisioning and the Static Bindings score both functionally?

 ##### Integration tests